reconfigurable-networks/shale-simulator/README.md

 ./graph-datamining-10000.py
 ```

 For `failed-throughput-10000`, the graphing script will open a window with the resulting graph.
-For all other test cases, the graphing script generates a PDF file with many graphs.
-The graphs shown in the paper were selected from these PDFs.
+For all other test cases, the graphing script generates a PDF file with many graphs, some of which were selected for inclusion in the paper.